 If a second attempt is required, the student should be provided with clear written guidance as to why the work is currently not at the right standard, the nature of any additional work or revisions required, and the timescale for resubmission.
 If the second attempt is unsuccessful students will have failed the Confirmation Review and will be automatically transferred to an MPhil programme.

-Students are expected to attend the Confirmation Review viva and are not normally permitted to undergo Confirmation Review by Skype.
+Under normal circumstances, students are expected to attend the Confirmation Review viva and are not normally permitted to undergo Confirmation Review using video-conferencing technology.
 Remote Location students are expected to attend any assessments, which should normally take place in Sheffield.
 Requests for exceptions to this rule will be considered on a case-by-case basis and may only be granted in exceptional circumstances.
 Examples of where an exception might be considered appropriate are: where a student is suffering from a long-term illness and is unable to travel or where the student has other professional commitments that might preclude travelling to Sheffield within the specified timescale (especially where any further delays would take the student outside the appropriate timescale for Confirmation Review).
 Departments should bear in mind that in such circumstances the student should be accompanied by an examiner (in line with practice for final examinations undertaken via Skype).
+Exceptions to this policy are also permitted during the Coronavirus pandemic whilst University buildings are closed.

 Timing of the Confirmation Review